SellaRafaeli/giving_profiles/README.md

 - http://givingprofiles.org/mails_tester.
 Still need to configure incoming mail receiver, and also our users do not have an email configured.
 -

+Issues for 30.1.18
+1. small bug: 'your network' header when scrolling right.
+2. fb columns - smaller.
+3. adding new org - try with a dropdown (not autocomplete)

 $ filewatcher '**/*.scss' 'scss $FILENAME > $FILENAME.css; echo "created"-$FILENAME; date'

 Email Parser Logic: